VirginieT/VirginieT/README.md

 </a>

-Hi, I’m @VirginieT, a french developer from France.
+Hi, I’m @VirginieT, a french developer.

 - 🖥️ I started learning to code in 2021.